 As the cloud market evolves and becomes more complicated, third-party cloud brokers have emerged to help enterprises make cloud purchasing decisions.
-Cloud brokers act as a support and
+Cloud brokers act as a support and distribution channel for IT departments, shopping around to find the best deal for their clients within the cloud service provider market.

 Cloud brokerages, however, are in a nascent stage of development, and observers are split on whether they are just a fad or will become an accepted way to buy cloud services.
 And, like many IT terms, the term cloud broker lacks a precise definition.